 What are the possible reactions after the vaccine?

-Common reactions to the inactivated influenza vaccine or flu shot include soreness, redness and swelling where the vaccine was given.
+Common reactions to the vaccine include soreness, redness and swelling where the vaccine was given.
 Other symptoms can include fever, headache, aching muscles and fatigue that may last 1 to 2 days.
 Fewer than 1 in 20 people may have oculo-respiratory syndrome (ORS).
 Symptoms of ORS include red eyes and a cough and/or sore throat and/or hoarseness.

 You cannot get the flu from the inactivated influenza vaccine because it contains killed influenza viruses that cannot cause infection.

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 Should this reaction occur, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 It is important to always report serious or unexpected reactions to your health care provider.

 Guillain-Barré Syndrome (GBS) is a rare condition that can result in weakness and paralysis of the body’s muscles.
 It most commonly occurs after infections.
 In rare cases GBS can also occur after some vaccines.
 GBS may be associated with influenza vaccine in about 1 per million recipients.

 Who should not get the inactivated influenza vaccine?

 Speak with your health care provider if you:

 - Had a life-threatening reaction to a previous dose of influenza vaccine, or any part of the vaccine (people with egg allergies can be safely immunized)

 - Had severe oculo-respiratory syndrome after a previous flu shot

 - Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting any influenza vaccine without another cause being identified